30 English Words From Elden Ring That Sound Made Up (But Aren't)

 A trace or remnant of something that once existed but has mostly disappeared.
 A vestige of power, a vestige of an ancient civilization.

-In the real world, runes were the letters of ancient Germanic alphabets, carved into stone, wood, and bone.
-The word comes from Proto-Germanic "runo," meaning both "letter" and "secret."
-Runes were associated with magic and hidden knowledge long before they became a fantasy trope.
+In the real world, runes were the letters of ancient Germanic alphabets, carved into materials such as stone, wood, and bone.
+The English word traces through Old Norse and Old English rūn, used for a mystery, a runic character, or writing.

 Why Elden Ring's English Is Actually Useful